MaxOne on November 23, 2020

 How Zoom is Being Used in Virtual Coaching

-There is no question that COVID-19 has accelerated trends in youth sports.
+There is no question that COVID-19 has accelerated certain trends in youth sports.
 For years early adopters have been utilizing innovative Virtual Coaching tools and platforms to supplement in-person practice and play.
-Now, more so than ever before accelerated by the COVID-19 pandemic, Virtual Coaching is quickly becoming the ‘new normal’ as sports organizations transition to hybrid and remote training models for the foreseen future.
+Now, more so than ever before accelerated by the COVID-19 pandemic, Virtual Coaching is quickly becoming the ‘new normal’ as sports organizations transition to hybrid and remote training models for the unforeseen future.

-- 60% organizations are using Zoom or other web based platforms
+- 60% of organizations began using Zoom or other web-based platforms

 - 10% sending training and workouts via email

-A Great Resource for One to Many Communications
+Zoom.
+A Great Resource for One to Many Broadcast Communications

 While Zoom has served sports programs as a temporary workaround, it will ultimately not provide the comprehensive solutions required for effective virtual coaching for several reasons.

-1. Zoom is Not Built for Virtual Sports Coaching
+1. Zoom is Not Built for ‘Live’ and Engaging Coach to Athlete Coaching

-- Live coaching with video replay, movement analytics, and annotation
+- Live video replay, movement analytics, and annotation

 - Player feedback, performance logs, and leaderboards

-- Cohort training based on age-level competitive level
+- Cohort training based on age or competitive level

 - Archive digital assets such as skills and drill videos

-The lack of sport-specific offerings have been shown to cause significant problems like low athlete engagement, lack of accountability, and no coaching consistency.
+The lack of sport-specific offerings has been shown to cause significant problems like low athlete engagement, lack of accountability, and no coaching consistency.

-2. It is Insufficient as a Standalone Communication Platform
+2. Zoom is Not Sufficient as a Standalone Communication Platform

 Many online meeting tools also lack any communication capabilities outside of when the meeting is currently in session.
-Effective, multi-channel (i.e. text and email) messaging is a key component of any successful virtual coaching program.
-In addition, many coaches have reported experiencing significant emotional and physical drain after using programs like Zoom; this is commonly called “Zoom fatigue”.
+Effective, multi-channel (i.e. text, chat, and email) messaging is a key component of successful virtual coaching.
+Also, many coaches have reported experiencing significant emotional and physical drain after using programs like Zoom; this is commonly called “Zoom fatigue.”
 While it can offer simple real-time 2-way communication, Zoom’s potentially negative side-effects can be mitigated by combining dynamic live coaching sessions with a cadence of programming delivered on a schedule pre and post-meeting to deliver skills & drill, technique, and educational content on a scheduled calendar, with push notification reminders on the player’s phone.

 - Fight fatigue by combining Zoom with customizable training programs that allow players to proceed at their own pace – taking breaks as necessary to retain their focus and concentration.

-- Create additional revenue streams to support long-term financial health of the organization.
+- Create additional revenue streams to support the long-term financial health of the organization.

 - Mitigate the risk of future organization impacts due to COVID recurrence.